jbkimble/checks-for-understanding/module-2/backend/week_two.md

   `Agile is an itterative process which combines the planning and execution phases and emphasizes completeing small steps, testing, and revision.
 While waterfall seperates planning and executing into two distinct phases.`

 7. What is the difference between `#new` and `#create`?
- `something about new creating an object without actually inserting it into the table?`
+ `new creates a new active record object representing a row in a table but does now actually save it to the table.
+Create combines the .new and .save methods`

 8. At a basic level, what does cURL allow you to do?
-  `?`
+  `send data to the internet`
 9. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
  `many to many`
 10. Define foreign key, primary key, and schema.